developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/gettingstarted/index.md

     url: ../../tutorial/helloeb
   - type: section
     level: 4
-    title: Sample Apps
-    text: Fully functional apps demonstrate the most common APIs and can be modified as needed.
-    url: ../samples
-  - type: section
-    level: 4
     title: Feature Demo
     text: Showcases the key capabilities of Zebra devices available through Enterprise Browser.
     url: ../featuredemo
   - type: section
     level: 4
+    title: Sample Apps
+    text: A list of fully functional apps that demonstrate the most common APIs; they can be modified as needed for an organization.
+    url: ../samples
+  - type: section
+    level: 4
     title: Starting an Application
-    text: Explains Config.xml, which contains the Enterprise Browser runtime settings required for any EB app to run.
+    text: Explains the Config.xml file, which contains the Enterprise Browser runtime settings required for any EB app to run as desired.
     url: ../launching
   - type: section
     level: 4